tmudarikwa/MuMoAfruika/README.md

 # MuMoAfruika

 This code is for the information curration and progress update page.
-Haven't started coding for MuMoAfruika the platform.
+Haven't started coding for actual MuMoAfruika the platform.